kinh-tran/pseudonymity-manager/README.md

 # pseudonymity-manager

 ## Getting started
+You will need to create the following accounts:
+- ProtonPass
+- ProtonVPN

 You will need to set up the following depenencies:
 - To set up [ProtonMail WebClients](https://github.com/ProtonMail/WebClients/tree/main/) install:
   - Node.js LTS